Ph.D. in Theatre

 On occasion, the Department of Theatre and Film offers a limited number of assistantship positions in the summer.
 The exact number of positions varies from year to year and is dependent on instructional and production program needs.
 Graduate students should not assume they will automatically receive summer assistantships if requested.

 D. Dissertation Fellowship:

-The Department of Theatre and Film, through support from the Graduate College, usually offers one non-service fellowship on a competitive basis each year to an exceptionally qualified doctoral candidate in his/her final year of study.
-If available, this non-service fellowship carries a waiver of fees (except the General Fee) and a stipend that is at least the equivalent of a half-time contract for a specified period (one semester or two consecutive semesters).
+The Department of Theatre and Film typically offers one non-service fellowship on a competitive basis each year to an exceptionally qualified doctoral candidate in his/her final year of study.
+This non-service fellowship carries a waiver of instructional fees, and a stipend that is at least the equivalent of a half-time contract for a specified period (one semester or two consecutive semesters).
 The two objectives of this fellowship are to improve the quality of the dissertation and to assist the progress of students through the doctoral program.
+The qualifications are:

 1. Only doctoral students who are on track to have completed all requirements for ABD status before commencement of the fellowship are eligible.

 2. It is expected that students receiving this award will be entering their final year of eligibility for University support.

 3. The student must have his/her dissertation topic approved at all levels including the Graduate College before the first pay period of the academic year for which the fellowship was granted.